ncatlab/nlab-content/pages/57.md

 +-- {: .num_remark}
 ###### Remark

-Note that the dimension of the normal direction to a face depends on the dimension of the face:  there is one perpendicular direction to a codimension-1 face, and $k$ perpendicular directions to a vertex.
+The dimension of the normal direction to a face depends on the dimension of the face:  there is one perpendicular direction to a codimension-1 face, and $k$ perpendicular directions to a vertex.

 =--

 +-- {: .num_example}
 ###### Examples